Mike Coppola/Getty Images

 Founding members Geddy Lee and Alex Lifeson will be joined by Anika Nilles, a German drummer who gained attention on YouTube in the early 2010s and went on to tour with Jeff Beck.
 She has also released solo albums with her backing band, Nevell.

-Niles has won a number of awards for her playing and as a clinician, sharing her expertise in different forums.
+Niles has won several awards for her playing and as a clinician, sharing her expertise in different forums.
 She’s been on the cover of Modern Drummer and served as the head of the drums department at Popakademie Baden-Württemberg since 2021.

 Here are the dates for what is currently dubbed Rush’s ‘Fifty Something’ tour: